-Birding in Sulawesi is an amazing experience because nearly 100 of the 330 or so birds which have been recorded are endemic (67) or near endemic (26) and first-time visitors will be forgiven for thinking that they are in that avian paradise they have always dreamt of, where almost every different species they see is a new one.
+Birding in Sulawesi is an amazing experience not least because nearly 100 of the 500 or so birds which have been recorded are endemic (67) or near endemic (26) (some say as many as 100 full endemic species) First-time visitors will be forgiven for thinking that they are in that avian paradise they have always dreamt of, where almost every different species they see is a new one.

 A nice selection of Sula endemics after a short boat ride from Luwuk, including the newly rediscovered Banggai Crow.